for me started with the Coca Cola Bottlers Club... After

 quite a while behind the scenes in the early '90s, before getting a

-shift there too, & he actually trained me to be a panel operator at
+shift there too, & he actually trained me to be a panel

 NXFM, (back in the days before computers, when everything was done